andre-st/goodreads-toolbox/likeminded.md

 ## Observations and limitations

 **Latest version:**
-- loading data could take a month with too many books: Prefer a separate "best-of" shelf (with 100 representative books) over the "All" or "Read" shelves.
+- loading data could take a month given too many books  &rArr;  prefer a separate "best-of" shelf with 100 representative books over the "All" or "Read" shelves.
-  You can specify multiple shelves in a single run (--shelf parameter).
+  Or specify multiple smaller shelves with the `--shelf` parameter.
-- the more popular your literature, the longer the program's runtime and the more questionable its results (too generic, many unseen reviewers) - or: add good but rare books to your "best-of" shelf
+- add good but rare books to your "best-of" shelf: the more popular your literature, the longer the program's runtime and the more questionable its results (too generic, many unseen reviewers, ...)
-- make sure you have some _Gigabytes_ of free diskspace for /tmp/
+- make sure you have some _Gigabytes_ of free diskspace in `/tmp/`
 - there's no way to load _all_ reviews of a book, but the program tries different things to get as many reviews as possible.
   This means there is a number of readers not considered in our statistics, and we cannot randomize in a way which would produce samples of similar size.
-  Although, we don't get _all_ members (for books with ten of thousand reviews), the final report still contains _enough_ members who read the same N authors
+  Although, we don't get _all_ members (for books with ten of thousand reviews), the final report still contains _enough_ members who read the same N authors.
+You can tune this with the `--rigor` parameter
 - there are members with 94.857 ratings, likely bots
 - lists members with private accounts
 - slow but good enough since you run it 4x a year
 - your Goodreads account must be viewable by
-  ["anyone (including search engines)"](https://www.goodreads.com/user/edit?tab=settings) which is the default (alternatively try --cookie parameter)
+  ["anyone (including search engines)"](https://www.goodreads.com/user/edit?tab=settings) which is the default (alternatively try the `--cookie` parameter)
 - "_...most number of shared books would be a list of children's books_"—`likeminded.pl` has a shelf parameter (sort of selection)

 **First version compared books, not authors:**